Habitat Heroes

 What you need

-• A smartphone or tablet to map the habitats you've found on your site
+• Smartphones or tablets to map the habitats you've found on your site

 • Optional: Habitat Heroes prompt sheets, clipboards and pencils

-On 23 May 2024, a QR code will be displayed here to direct you to the Habitat Heroes app!
+Scan the QR Code on a phone or a tablet to open the Habitat Heroes survey.
+It will automatically open in your browser without the need to download anything.
 Habitat Heroes uses your location from your device, so make sure that you enable this or zoom in and add your point to the map manually.

 Location